 Estate Planning is the activity of planning out how you want your belongings to be handled after you pass.
-Our professional lawyers will provide expertise and legal advice during this process, so that your wishes can be carried out.
+Our professional lawyers will provide expertise and legal advice during this process.
+That way, your wishes can be carried out.
 It can be a difficult to look at passing and leaving your things to others.
 But remember, you don't want your family to have to do it for you after you depart.
 During the grieving process, the last thing you or your family needs is to find out that the estate is not in order and there are no funds available in the immediate future.
 Help avoid the stress, confusion and uncertainty of leaving your estate to family and friends.
 Protect your loved ones.
 Create an estate plan today with the Bolinger Law Firm in St. Louis.

 At Bolinger Law Firm in St. Louis, our caring estate planning attorney is your advocate.
 Our team will design a custom estate plan that fits your goals and needs and protects your loved ones.